The triple bottom line

 - Avoid hydrogenated fats and controversial additives such as aspartame, tartrazine and MSG

-More information about the health benefits of organic food can be found on the Soil Association website.
+More information about the health benefits of organic food can be found here.

 Clearly for any business to be sustainable in the long term it has to make a profit.
 And whilst our profits are unlikely to attract the attention of venture capitalists any time soon, we make a surplus that allows for meaningful re-investment.
 In addition, we have transferred all our long term borrowing to Triodos Bank – an ethical bank with decades of experience in the organic sector.